StrikingLoo/strikingloo.github.io/_posts/2022-08-10-reflections-digital-gardening.md

 ### Starting Your Own Personal Wiki

 If you want to start your own personal wiki, I recommend you head over to [Tom Critchlow's guide](https://tomcritchlow.com/2019/02/17/building-digital-garden/) for a step by step on setting up a jekyll static web site where each markdown file is a note.

-You can alternatively fork [this site's Github repository](https://github.com/StrikingLoo/strikingloo.github.io) and host it in a free GitHub page (you can customize the CSS!), following the instructions on the README to build your own wiki.
+You can alternatively fork [my Personal Wiki Setup Github repository](https://github.com/StrikingLoo/Personal-Wiki-Site-Setup) and host it in a free GitHub page (you can customize the CSS to make a completely different design maintaining the same functionalities as this site), following the instructions on the README to build your own wiki.

+Another easy way to set up a wiki is to use TiddlyWiki, which is free and easy to set up,but won't allow you the same level of customization.

 Either way, it's about one afternoon's work if you're not too picky with the design (or a potentially infinite time sink otherwise).